mitchellbrown98/ENGO551Lab5/README.md

+In this project, I am using Turf.js to add line simplification to a web mapping application. users can draw a polyline, and when they click on a “simplify button”, the map will show a simplified version of the polyline drawn by the user.

 **Index.html:**

 - This page contains a leaflet map with a light style stadia maps tilelayer, centered on Calgary, with 3 buttons.
 Only the 'Draw' button is enabled when you first load the page: